Ace Hood: Personal life

-Ace Hood is a Christian and states that he "highly believe[s] in God".
+Ace Hood is a Christian, and states that he "highly believe[s] in God".

 Hood and his previous girlfriend, Shanice Tyria Sarratt, had twin girls, Lyric and Sailor Blu McColister, on May 25, 2011.
 Lyric died shortly after birth due to health complications.
-He also has a son.
+He also has a son from a previous relationship.

-He proposed to longtime girlfriend Shelah Marie in April 2019; they got married on February 7, 2020.
+He proposed to longtime girlfriend Shelah Marie in April 2019; they were married on February 7, 2020.
+A video of Ace Hood and his wife went viral on December 26, 2020, wherein his wife gifted him with a custom made platinum plaque for Christmas.
+His wife explained that while on a label, artists are constantly gifted with plaques celebrating their streaming achievements; however, since becoming an independent artist, Ace Hood had no label to continue sending him certification plaques.
+In an effort to recognize her husband's continued independent success, Marie ordered plaques celebrating his recent streaming records.